btamburrino/VSCode-Apex-Javadoc/README.md

 ## Known Issues

+* If using the right-click context action on a class definition, the blank Javadoc comment is not whitespaced aligned with the beginning of the class definition.
+If you type `/**` and hit tab, it works as intended.
-* You'll find them, I'm sure.
+* You'll find more, I'm sure.
 Report them [here](https://github.com/btamburrino/VSCode-Apex-Javadoc/issues).